2312323123/ERP/README.md

 #### swagger (during development only!)
 It may only be used during development, as it allows anyone to use your enpoints, which is bad. \
 You can add it as described here: https://docs.nestjs.com/openapi/introduction \
 Best to keep it uncommented only when using it.
+Library: `npm i @nestjs/swagger`

 ---
 #### some more standard steps:
+* install TypeORM and Postgres libraries: `npm i @nestjs/typeorm pg`
 * create database fields
 * if module's controllers/providers need schema, import it like `imports: [TypeOrmModule.forFeature([<schema_name>])],`
 * make sure setup-roles endpoint of auth service isn't publicly visible from time to time